What Happened to the Twelve Apostles and How Did They Die?

 John

 The only one of the apostles generally thought to have died a natural death from old age.
-He was the church leader in the Ephesus area and is said to have taken care of Mary, the mother of Jesus, in his home.
+He was the church leader in the Ephesus area and is said to have taken care of Mary the mother of Jesus in his home.
 During Domitian's persecution in the middle '90s, he was exiled to the island of Patmos.
-There, he wrote Revelation.
+There he is credited with writing the last book of the New Testament--the Revelation.
 An early Latin tradition has him escaping unhurt after being cast into boiling oil in Rome.

 Influence of the 12 Apostles Today